 Disabling this means you won’t be able to make and savor your favorite dish!

-Allow Raid Dino Feeding
+Allow Raid Dino to Feed

-The above-stated settings have been derived with a stabilized playthrough in mind that still serves as a decent challenge for all those who desire to enjoy Ark Single Player mode to the fullest.
+The above-stated settings have been derived with a stabilized playthrough in mind that still serves as a decent challenge for all those who desire to enjoy Ark Single-Player mode to the fullest.

 The descriptions of each set are available, and the respective settings can be tweaked if the players want to simplify or amplify their Single-player experience.